Common Investment Mistakes

 Neglecting Risk Management

-If you’re heavily invested in a volatile stock, setting a stop-loss order can automatically sell your shares if the price drops to a certain level, limiting your losses.
+If you are fully invested in a volatile stock, a stop-loss order sells your shares automatically if they fall below a predetermined price to minimize your losses.

 Overlooking Fees and Expenses